 #3 Bumble – Leading by Example

 Female-founded dating app Bumble is leading by example this Women’s History Month by hosting a series of high-profile interactive events.
-This included an International Women’ Day Clubhouse chat with women trailblazers and Bumble leaders about women at work and what still needs to be done for women to thrive in their relationships and careers.
+This included an International Women’s Day Clubhouse chat with women trailblazers and Bumble leaders about women at work and what still needs to be done for women to thrive in their relationships and careers.
+Women don’t want to stop their careers for a full and loving relationship, so knowing how to juggle that whilst still feeling feminine is essential, from splashing on some pheromones perfume to knowing how to manage a boardroom, each one has a place in a woman’s everyday life and there shouldn’t be a compromise.

 Social media networks like Clubhouse facilitate audio-only, invite-only chats which allow users to listen to and join in discussions of interest.
 It’s a network which Bumble is now using to their full advantage to discuss female-related topics and push for greater equality.
 The company announced their Clubhouse initiatives via Instagram where they already have a following of 563K.
 Considering Bumble is a women-led brand that has an equitable gender representation within their C-suite with 54% comprising of women, Women’s History Month is a great chance for some thought-provoking marketing.